infernojs/inferno-website/src/docs/guides/brunch.md

 Brunch plugins can fall into three broad categories (one plugin can belong to several at the same time!):

 * *Compilers.* These are responsible for compiling your source files into something a browser would understand.
 For example, a CoffeeScript (to JS) compiler; or a Stylus (to CSS) compiler.

-* *Linters.* These allow to prevent certain kinds of mistakes, or enforce a particular coding style, at the build time.
+* *Linters.* These try to prevent certain kinds of mistakes, or enforce a particular coding style, during the build time.
 * *Optimizers.* As the name implies, they optimize compiled JS or CSS files.
 Examples of optimizers include: a JavaScript uglifier; a CSS prefixer and minifier.

 You can browse some of the community-supported plugins in the [Brunch plugins section](http://brunch.io/plugins).